DarekDGB/DigiByte-Q-ID/README.md

-# 🔐 DigiByte Q‑ID
+# 🔐 DigiByte Q-ID
-## **Quantum‑Ready Authentication Protocol with Hybrid Signatures, PQC Backends & Adamantine Integration**
+## **Quantum-Ready Authentication Protocol with Hybrid Signatures, PQC Backends & Adamantine Integration**
-### **Developer Preview v0.1 — Designed for Long‑Term Survivability**
+### **Developer Preview v0.1 — Designed for Long-Term Survivability**

+> **Q-ID operates fully standalone, but can also integrate with the Adamantine Wallet and the DigiByte Quantum Shield to provide enhanced authentication telemetry, identity-level protection, and future PQC-ready wallet workflows.**

 ---

-Q‑ID is a **next‑generation authentication protocol** engineered as the evolutionary successor to Digi‑ID.
+Q-ID is a **next-generation authentication protocol** engineered as the evolutionary successor to Digi-ID.
 It is not a simple upgrade — it is a **complete redesign** around:

 - **Cryptographically signed authentication flows**
-- **PQC‑ready signature backends (ML‑DSA, Falcon)**
+- **PQC-ready signature backends (ML-DSA, Falcon)**
-- **Hybrid (dual‑mode) signature support**
+- **Hybrid (dual-mode) signature support**
 - **Strict service binding & replay protection**
 - **Modular architecture** for any wallet or service
-- **Adamantine‑native integration**
+- **Adamantine-native integration**
 - **Guardian / Shield telemetry compatibility**
-- **QR‑first, passwordless login**
+- **QR-first, passwordless login**
 - **Full test coverage & CI validation**

 This README is intentionally deep and technical — a full architectural brief for any core engineer reviewing the protocol.

-Q‑ID is built to withstand not only today’s threats…
+Q-ID is built to withstand not only today’s threats…
 but also **the next cryptographic era.**

 ---

 # ⭐️ 1.
-Why Q‑ID Exists
+Why Q-ID Exists

-Legacy Digi‑ID is elegant — but limited:
+Legacy Digi-ID is elegant — but limited:

 - ❌ No signature on login responses
 - ❌ No PQC migration path
 - ❌ No hybrid crypto
-- ❌ No server‑side verification standard
+- ❌ No server-side verification standard
 - ❌ No strict service binding
 - ❌ No tamper detection
 - ❌ No nonce replay protection rules

-Q‑ID fixes this by introducing a **fully signed, verifiable authentication model** with a flexible cryptographic backend designed for a world where **quantum computers become real adversaries**.
+Q-ID fixes this by introducing a **fully signed, verifiable authentication model** with a flexible cryptographic backend designed for a world where **quantum computers become real adversaries**.

-Q‑ID integrates cleanly with Adamantine and the DigiByte Quantum Shield roadmap.
+Q-ID integrates cleanly with Adamantine and the DigiByte Quantum Shield roadmap.

 ---

 # ⭐️ 2.
-High‑Level Architecture
+High-Level Architecture

 ```
 ┌─────────────────────────────────────────────┐